Skip to main content

 The Utah Department of National Resources announced on Sept.
 18 a multi-organization effort designed to raise the Great Salt Lake’s water levels.

-The project is a cooperative partnership between The National Audubon Society and The Nature Conservancy under the Great Salt Lake Watershed Enhancement Trust.
+The project is a cooperative partnership between two divisions a part of the Utah Department of Natural Resources, the National Audubon Society and the Nature Conservancy under the Great Salt Lake Watershed Enhancement Trust.
 Other contributors include the Utah Division of Forestry, Fire and State Lands, the Utah Division of Wildlife Resources, the Jordan Valley Water Conservancy District and The Church of Jesus Christ of Latter-day Saints.

 “Every drop counts, and now #GreatSaltLake is getting 10,000 additional acre-feet,” the Utah Department of National Resources announced in an Instagram post.